wqld/sinabro/README.md

 ### TODO

-- [ ] Use eBPF for NAT of outbound cluster traffic
+- [x] eBPF-based masquerading: implement NAT with eBPF for traffic going out of the cluster
 - [ ] Develop a Sinabro-specific netlink library
 - [ ] Route service traffic without kube-proxy
 - [ ] Enforce network policies with eBPF